Canberra

 Cyber remains structurally scarce

-Secure cloud capability is accelerating
+Secure cloud and digital ID capability are accelerating

 Specialisation matters more than ever